MC-8/SDC-P8-kidnapped-vehicle/README.md

 [success]:   ./success.png

 ## Brief description of functions
-The code I modified is in src/particle_filter.cpp.
+The code was developed by Udacity and I modified src/particle_filter.cpp to implement the particle filter.
 In ```ParticleFilter::init``` I initialize the particles (I found that 500 particles yield good accuracy and speed) with weight of 1 and an initial position randomly distributed around the given x-y coordinates.
 This way, all the 500 Particles are in the vicinity of the vehicle (assuming a reasonably precise GPS) rather than all over the map.

 In ```ParticleFilter::prediction``` each particle moves using a kinematic bicycle model, with velocity and yaw_rate measurements as they would come from a noisy sensor, in addition gaussian noise is added to simulate the model uncertainty.